Revealing Multimodal Causality with Large Language Models: Multimodal Causal Discovery

 \subsection{Contrastive Factor Discovery}

 We propose a CFD module to identify potential causal factors $\mathbf{V}^{(t)}$ and annotate corresponding values in the $t$-th round.
-This module guides the MLLM $\Psi$ to explore the intra- and inter-modal interactions with contrastive signals, from which it can identify the underlying factors.
+This module adopts an MLLM, denoted as $\Psi$, to explore the intra- and inter-modal interactions with contrastive signals, from which it can identify the underlying factors.

 \textbf{Semantic Representation:} We begin by obtaining semantically aligned multimodal representations for each sample.
 As a common practice~\cite{DBLP:conf/cvpr/0001WMK22}, we utilize pre-trained multimodal foundation models, such as CLIP~\cite{DBLP:conf/icml/RadfordKHRGASAM21}, known for their ability to extract consistent embeddings from heterogeneous modalities.
 By adopting appropriate foundation models~\cite{DBLP:conf/icassp/ElizaldeDIW23,DBLP:conf/icassp/WuCZHBD23,DBLP:conf/nips/Zhang0LHCYLLHZJ24} as $f_i(\cdot)$, we can effectively extract semantic representations for the $k$-th sample in $i$-th modality $\textbf{e}_{ki} = f_{i}(\textbf{x}_{ki})$.